stevef1uk/artificial_mind/docs/RELEVANCE_FILTERING_IMPROVEMENTS.md

 3. **User-Focused Learning:** Learns what user cares about
 4. **Reduced Noise:** Filters out irrelevant knowledge
 5. **Actionable Knowledge:** Prioritizes knowledge that helps accomplish tasks
+6. **Novel Knowledge Only:** Only stores genuinely new, non-obvious knowledge
+7. **No Duplicates:** Prevents storing knowledge that already exists
+8. **Intelligent Filtering:** Uses LLM to make smart decisions about what to learn

 ## Configuration